loginom/loginom-help-en-omegat/data/quick-start/package.md

 * [Connections](./../integration/connections/README.md) include a list of the external sources and data receivers to be connected with.
 * [Components](./../processors/README.md#standartnye-komponenty) include the supernodes available for work, both created within the current package and borrowed from other packages using references.

-> Note: in the case of any package opening the file with the following name is created: `<Package_name>.lgp.lck`.
+> Note: In the case of any package opening the file with the following name is created: `<Package_name>.lgp.lck`.
 This file protects the opened package from possible editing or deleting by other users.
 This file is deleted upon the package closure.